Correct-by-Construction Design of Contextual Robotic Missions Using Contracts: Problem Definition

-A contextual mission is satisfied if the robot behaves according to the allowed behaviors $\gamma_i$ of each mission scenario $\mathcal{M}_i = (x_i, \gamma_i)$ when $x_i$ is active.
-If a scenario becomes active after having been inactive, the robot resumes from where it left the last time the scenario was active.
+A contextual mission is satisfied if the robot exhibits behavior in accordance with the behaviors $\gamma_i$ of each mission scenario $\mathcal{M}_i = (x_i, \gamma_i)$ when $x_i$ is active.
+Should a scenario become active after being inactive, the robot is expected to resume from where it left off the last time the scenario was active.
 In Figure~\ref{fig:timeline-problem}, $\mathcal{M}_2=(x_2, \gamma_2)$ is the active scenario at step $t=0$.
-At step $t=3$, the context has changed from $x_2$ to $x_1$, resulting in a different scenario $\mathcal{M}_1$ becoming active.
-When the scenario $\mathcal{M}_2$ becomes active again at step $t=7$, the robot must \textit{resume} satisfying the behavior of $\gamma_2$ from when it left at time $t=2$, i.e., before the first context switch.
-We assume a maximum time frame $t_{\texttt{trans}}$ after a context switch that allows the robot to adapt to the new scenario.
+At step $t=3$, the context switches from $x_2$ to $x_1$, resulting in a different scenario $\mathcal{M}_1$ becoming active.
+When scenario $\mathcal{M}_3$ becomes active again at step $t=7$, the robot must resume satisfying the behavior $\gamma_3$ from the point it left off at time $t=2$, before the first context switch.
+We allow for a maximum timeframe $t_{\texttt{trans}}$ following a context switch for the robot to transition to the new scenario.

+\begin{remark}[Clarification on Contextual Satisfaction] Assigning a \texttt{true} value to a goal context $ctx$ does not imply universal satisfaction of the goal contract across the entire timeline.
+Instead, it indicates that the goal specification aligns with and must be evaluated within all the `\textit{contextual windows}' where the goal has compatible contexts (encompassing all windows in the case of a \texttt{true} context).

+Consider a goal $\mathcal{G}=(ctx, \mathcal{C})$.
+If the context $ctx$ of $\mathcal{G}$ is the Boolean formula \texttt{true}, it signifies that $\mathcal{G}$ is compatible with all contexts.
+However, this compatibility does not necessitate a \textit{global satisfaction} of the specifications outlined by $\mathcal{C}$ throughout the entire timeline of events.

+The fulfillment of $\mathcal{C}$ needs to be assessed by \textit{``stitching together''} segments of the global timeline where $\mathcal{G}$ holds, rather than assuming blanket fulfillment across the entire timeline.
+This emphasizes a significant distinction from the concept of being \textit{globally true} in LTL, highlighting the contextual nature of goal satisfaction within our framework. \end{remark}